cloud-native-toolkit/itzcli/docs/ARCHITECTURE.md

 Currently, and for the short term, the configuration file for the CLI (`~/.itz/cli-config.yml`) contains a single lifecycle and plugins made to generically handle IBM Technology Zone (TechZone) builder solutions in a predictable format.
-This is an
+This is an intermediate solution until the complete atkmod solution can be implemented.

 See the architecture diagram ([(full size here](assets/itzcli-arch-overview.png)):